-- 1.1 THAT the Audit Committee notes that there has been one allegation of whistle blowing reported through the Whistle Blowing Policy (Standing Order 2/20). - 1.2 THAT the Audit Committee notes that there have not been any requests to enact the Regulation of Investigatory Powers Act 2000 in West Midlands Fire Service in the last year up to 31 March 2017. - 1.3 THAT the Audit Committee notes the content of the Whistle Blowing Standing Order 2/20 (attached as Appendix 1) and the Data Protection Policy 1998 which is Appendix 4 of Standing Order Management of Information 01/05 (attached as Appendix 2).
+- 1.1 THAT the Audit Committee notes that there has been no allegation of whistle blowing reported through the Whistle Blowing Policy (SO 2/20). - 1.2 There have been no requests to enact the Regulation of Investigatory Powers Act 2000 in West Midlands Fire Service in the last year up to 31 March 2018. - 1.3 THAT the Audit Committee notes the content of the Whistle Blowing Standing Order 2/20 (attached as Appendix 1) and the Management of Information Framework, Standing Order 1/5, Appendix 4, (attached as Appendix 2).